Contact us

 Energy Efficiency Funding

-In June, the Government announced the cancellation of the Public Sector Decarbonisation Scheme (PSDS) and the Low Carbon Skills Fund (LCSF) with no commitment to further investment beyond awarded programmes.
-All currently awarded funding in both schemes will remain fully funded.
+Last year, the Government announced the cancellation of the Public Sector Decarbonisation Scheme (PSDS) and the Low Carbon Skills Fund (LCSF), with no confirmation of further funding beyond programmes already awarded.
+All existing projects approved under both schemes will continue to receive full funding.

 1. Greater Manchester – Public Building Retrofit Fund (PBRF)